aihacker111/Efficient-Live-Portrait/README.md

 [✅] 22/07/2024: Face-ID Adapter for Control Face Animation

+[✅] 24/07/2024: Multiple Face motion in Video for animation multiples Face in image

 [  ] Integrate X-pose TensorRT

 [  ] Integrate SadTalker with Efficient Live Portrait for generate realistic video